ashwin-phadke/cvplayground/CONTRIBUTING.md

 - Adding support for more models based on TensorFlow.
 - Extending the application.
 - Use TensorFlow sessions in a better way rather than subprocess.
+- Attach a video player alongwith the download button so the user can check the procesed video right in the browser.

 General Contributions include :